Models Table Pro: Methodology

 Tokens seen

-Token figures in the Models Table use the same italics convention.
-My token estimates start from the parameter estimate and use a tokens-per-parameter ratio (typically 20:1 or higher, in line with post-Chinchilla data ratios) as a first-pass sanity check.
-That figure then gets refined against lab statements about training compute, training duration, hardware allocation, and dataset composition.
-The detailed token-counting methodology for publicly-known corpora is documented in What’s in My AI?, and the Chinchilla page (https://lifearchitect.ai/chinchilla/) tracks how the ratio itself has evolved from 1.7:1 (Kaplan, 2020) through 20:1 (Chinchilla, 2022) to 80,000:1 (LFM2.5-350M, 2026).
+Token figures use the same italics convention.
+Each estimate starts from the parameter figure and a tokens-per-parameter ratio as a first-pass sanity check, then gets refined against lab statements on training compute, duration, hardware allocation, and dataset composition.
+The token-counting methodology for publicly-known corpora is documented in What’s in My AI?, and the Chinchilla page (https://lifearchitect.ai/chinchilla/) tracks how the ratio itself has evolved from 1.7:1 (Kaplan, 2020) through 20:1 (Chinchilla, 2022) to 80,000:1 (LFM2.5-350M, 2026).

 Lenses for estimates